 3. Record What You Find

-Once you’ve gone through the five elements, write down your findings.
-Describe the risks, list the controls you’ll use, and note who is responsible.
+Write down your findings once you’ve gone through the five elements.
+Describe the risks, list the controls you’ll use and note who is responsible.
 This record should align with the Manual Handling Operations Regulations (MHOR), showing that you’ve properly assessed and managed potential hazards.

 4. Control the Risks

 Put your plan into action.
-Brief your team so everyone understands what to do, who’s involved, and what equipment to use.
+Brief your team so everyone understands what to do, who’s involved and what equipment to use.
 Supervise the first attempts and correct anything unsafe immediately.
-Clear communication and teamwork are key to keeping everyone safe.
+Clear instructions and strong teamwork reduce the risk of accidents.

 5. Review and Improve